 Compositionally, the building sits on a triangular plinth which fills the site.
 Five interlinked parabolic vaults supported by laminated timber arches, are clad with large terracotta tiles to create a light, articulated structure.
 This modular form breaks down the overall mass and scale to create a structure that is sympathetic to the surrounding buildings and countryside.
 Cool storage for the wine is created by effective use of the thermal ground mass.
 The south façade is protected by a nine metre roof overhang while the west façade is further shaded by a system of large, fixed brise soleils.
 A mixed mode air system makes use of the continental climate where high daytime, and low nightitme temperatures, give the facilty free night time cooling.

-Ceramic piece.
 The project considered the roof of the building as a facade that can be viewed from the privileged position offered by the castle in Peñafiel.
 The material and constructive treatment of the roof reinterpret contemporaneously the ceramic roofs that are predominant in the area.
 To do so, it uses a piece of large format (300 x 1480 mm) and low thickness (3 cm) clay commercial ceramic with a natural finish.
-It is fixed mechanically by wooden battens placed according to the curvature of the arches of the roof, making a ventilated roof possible that gives better thermal and acoustic insulation, good breathability and which avoids humidity problems.
+The ceramic pieces, Maestral®, is manufactured by TERREAL and It is fixed mechanically by wooden battens placed according to the curvature of the arches of the roof, making a ventilated roof possible that gives better thermal and acoustic insulation, good breathability and which avoids humidity problems.

 Protos Bodegas Ribera de Duero de Peñafiel, S.L.

 Arup, BOMAINPASA (Structural engineering)

 Chapman BDSP, Agroindus, JG Ingenieros S.A.
 (Installations)